Hands on: Withings Steel HR Sport review

 Earlier in 2018, the company was bought back from Nokia by Éric Carreel, who originally owned the company and switched it all back to the Withings name.

 Now a new product is being added to the brand, and it's called the Withings Steel HR Sport.
-It's a reworking of the existing Nokia Steel and Nokia Steel HR products, but this new watch may be the closest the company has got to an impressive running companion.
+It's a reworking of the existing Nokia Steel and Nokia Steel HR products, but thanks to connected GPS and the ability to estimate VO2 max, this new watch may be the closest the company has got to an impressive running companion.

 Withings Steel HR Sport price and release date